brlin-tw/resume/README.md

 * DevOps(including but not limited to CI/CD and any kind of automation technologies)
 * Embedded system development
 * Linux kernel development(including but not limited to, driver development)

-* Any technologies based on free(as in freedom) software
+and any technologies that are based on free(as in freedom) software.

 ---
 The latest version of the résumé is located at the following address: